wenbinhuang9/wenbinhuang/java/memory-leak-java-bufferinputstream.md

 We have a memory leak found when using BufferInputStream

 This is the code
 ```java
 byte[] contents;

 BufferInputStream buffer = new BufferInputStream(contents.length);
 ```

-Our application is memory intensive application, we don't want BufferInputStream frequently resizing , which will produce many temporal copy objects to cause frequent GC.
+Our application is memory intensive application, we don't want BufferInputStream frequently resizing to cause frequent GC.

 So, for the above code, we assign the buffer with fixed length.
 However, it still resizes the buffer.

-Let's take a look at BufferInputStream internal, and found the bug comes from how it resizes the buffer interally.
+Let's take a look at BufferInputStream to understand how it resizes the buffer interally.

 The following is a key variable pos in BufferInputStream, this points to the index of next character to be read from the buf array.
 ```java